Raymonoir/CO518-Assessment1-Arrays/README.md

 # CO518-Assessment1-Arrays

+<h1> Aim of assessment </h1>
-This assessment was a test of our knowledge of arrays and hashmaps.
+ This assessment was a test of our knowledge of arrays and hashmap data structures.

+<h1> Mark achieved </h1>
  I recieved 96% on this assessment.